andrewlazenka/website-gatsby/src/pages/work-experience/innovasium-2018.md

 Have faith in your team, manage expectations, dissolve large features into bite-sized pieces, reprioritize and be agile, don't be afraid to ask for help, provide guidance, be empathetic, just to name a few.

+## Notable Contributions

+- Championed architecture, development and deployment of multiple web applications using React & Redux, GraphQL, and NodeJS on top of AWS serverless technologies
+- Migrated a legacy CMS onto AWS (ECS, S3, and RDS) increasing service uptime to 99.8%
+- Engineered the company's first fully automatic CI/CD pipelines, reducing developer overhead by 10%
+- Developed an efficient and effective onboarding process for development interns